Scheduled course dates:

 Guiding fees are $600 per person for the 2 day course for a minimum of 4 people.
 If there are less than 4 people Andrew Lock Adventures will contact you to discuss alternatives.
 If the course is cancelled by Andrew Lock Adventures, all deposits will be fully refunded.

 Thredbo chair lift tickets are additional and at the time of printing were $39 per person per day.
-Equipment hire costs are additional but will be in the vicinity of $50 for the course depending on what you need.
+Equipment hire costs are additional.
+Please see the Equipment Rental form for up to date rental costs.

 The optional ascent of Mt Kosciuszko costs an additional $300 per person.